xeolabs/scenejs.github.com/_posts/2013-10-28-scenejs-quick-start.md

 </div>
 </section><!-- /#table-of-contents -->

-SceneJS is ridiculously easy to get started with, thanks to a succinct API with lots of defaults and training wheels.
-But don't let let that simplicity fool you - it's optimised to death with serious tricks like scene
-    compilation and GL state sorting, so it will happily scale up to thousands of objects.
+SceneJS is super easy to get started with, thanks to its succinct API with lots of defaults and training wheels.
+But don't let let that simplicity fool you - under that friendly facade it's optimised to death with serious tricks like scene compilation and GL state sorting, so it will happily scale up to thousands of objects.
 Let's get into it.

 # First example
 Let's create this spinning Newell teapot: